 Should you visit Drogheda?
 To be fair, at a first glance, the twin north of Dublin is not really much to write home about.
 But then again, churches, Georgian architecture, a splendid medieval town gate, and the head of St. Oliver Plunkett might make a short visit well worth your while.

+Drogheda straddles the mouth of the Boyne and is the southernmost town in County Louth.
+Part of Drogheda was once in County Meath.
 Long known as a bottleneck on the road from Dublin to Belfast, it is now bypassed via the Boyne bridge and the M1, a connection locals might wish to have existed in Cromwell's time.

 Drogheda in a Nutshell

 Drogheda is an industrial center and has a (though not immediately obvious) port that once contributed to the town's prosperity, but now is in a not very picturesque state.
 The latter might be said for many areas of the town center, as fine Georgian buildings are often allowed to fall into disrepair, right next to new commercial developments.
 Medieval ruins are crowded by nondescript vernacular buildings.

 Walking through Drogheda, especially on a gray, rainy day, can be something of a slightly depressing experience.
 But there are some highlights that make visiting the town worthwhile to those willing to seek them out.

 A Short History of Drogheda

 Drogheda's name is derived from the Irish "Droichead Átha", literally "bridge at the ford," a name that encapsulates the reason for the settlement.
 There was a ford, and later a bridge, that formed part of the main North-South route on the East coast.
 It was a place for trade and defense.